buddycloud/buddycloud-media-server/README.md

-To authenticate HTTP requests, the media server uses [XEP-0070][xep], this means that the client **must** have an XMPP client that "understands" such protocol in order to do media operations.
+To authenticate HTTP requests, the media server uses [XEP-0070][xep], this means that the client **must** have an XMPP client that "understands" such protocol in order to do media requests.
 There is only one exception: download media from public channels - any client has access.

 [bc]: http://buddycloud.com/